 - Community-level implementation of WHO SAFE strategies.

-While data may be collected for Aboriginal children aged 0-14 years, the focus age group in all regions is the 5-9-year age group.
+While data may be collected for Aboriginal children aged 0-14 years, the focus age group in all regions is the 5-9-year age group as required by jurisdictional Project Agreements.

-In 2013, the NT adopted the treatment and screening schedule outlined in the revised CDNA national trachoma guidelines (then in draft form).
-The adoption of the new guidelines allowed resources to be directed towards community-wide treatment in high-prevalence communities, and ensured resources were not consumed by annual screening in areas where the prevalence was already well established.
+In 2013 and 2014, the NT followed the screening and treatment schedule recommended in the 2014 CDNA National guidelines for the public health management of trachoma in Australia.
 Trachoma screening and management in the NT was undertaken through collaboration between the Department of Health (Centre for Disease Control [CDC] and Health Development) and Aboriginal Community Controlled Health Services (ACCHS).
 Trachoma screening was incorporated into the Healthy School-Age Kids program annual check and conducted by either local primary health-care services or community-controlled services, with support from the CDC trachoma team.
 The NT uses school enrolment lists, electronic health records and local knowledge to best determine the 5-9-year-old children present in the community at the time of screening.
 Following screening, treatment was generally undertaken by primary health-care services with support from the CDC trachoma team, particularly where community-wide treatments were required.

-In 2013, community screening for trichiasis was undertaken primarily by clinic staff, ACCHS, or by optometrists or ophthalmologists from the Regional Eye Health Service based in Alice Springs.
-Top of page
+In 2014, screening for trichiasis was undertaken primarily by clinic staff during adult health checks,or by optometrists or ophthalmologists from the Regional Eye Health Service based in Alice Springs.

-Trichiasis screening was undertaken in conjunction with adult influenza vaccinations.
+In WA, trichiasis screening was undertaken in conjunction with adult influenza vaccinations.
 Screening of the target population also occurs with the Visiting Optometrist Scheme (VOS) in the Kimberley region.
 The Goldfields region also undertook additional trichiasis screening during the trachoma screening period.
+In addition, screening occurs as part of the adult health checks provided through the Medicare Benefits Scheme.
+The total volume of screening is not able to be determined at this time as the level of data is not available through the MBS information system.

-In 2011, WA Health amalgamated several previously distinct communities into one single community for the purpose of trachoma surveillance because of the small populations of each community and kinship links resulting in frequent mobility between these communities.
-This definition alters trends presented in reports from 2010-2013.
-Top of page
+In 2011 and 2014, WA Health aggregated several previously distinct communities into one single community for the purpose of trachoma surveillance because of the small populations of each community and kinship links resulting in frequent mobility between these communities.
+This definition alters trends presented in reports from 2010-2014.

 New South Wales